Backend Development

 import WelcomeEmail from '#mails/welcome_email'

-interface SendWelcomeEmailPayload {
+export interface SendWelcomeEmailPayload {

 userId: number